CP-5 Machine Guide (appendix to Construction Prompts CP-5)¶

 Substitutes for skipped features¶

-Per (Nine States Stage 2), parallel regions are now a first-class capability (:fsm/parallel-regions; see Spec 005 §Parallel regions).
-The N-machines-per-region pattern documented in this section remains valid and is the right answer when the regions are conceptually independent features that don't share data — multiple tabs each with their own state, boot phases plus diagnostics, an audio/video player whose two regions share nothing but the play/pause event.
+Per (Nine States Stage 2), parallel regions are a first-class capability (:fsm/parallel-regions; see Spec 005 §Parallel regions).
+The N-machines-per-region pattern documented in this section is the right answer when the regions are conceptually independent features that don't share data — multiple tabs each with their own state, boot phases plus diagnostics, an audio/video player whose two regions share nothing but the play/pause event.
 Parallel regions inside one machine (:type :parallel) are the right answer when the regions are orthogonal axes of one feature that share a single :data blob — one form with three independent axes (data / form / mode), one widget with display + interaction state, one page whose render-mode is a function of three independent inputs.
 Both patterns ship together; choose by domain shape.

 History states are likewise a first-class capability now (:fsm/history; see Spec 005 §History states) — declare a :type :history pseudo-state under the compound and the runtime records and restores its last-active configuration.
 There is no substitute pattern to reach for: "remember where the user was" is one node in the transition table, not hand-rolled capture/restore wiring.
 The first-class grammar is summarised in §History states below.